SomanathanSubramaniyan/Iris-Project/README.md

       - Create Dataframes for each flower using the List
   - Section 2 : Describe the Iris flower data stored in the dataframes.Using the describe function, display the below for each flower
       - Count of the records/data for each flower
-      - Mean/Average of the flower attributes - Sepal wideth and legth; Petal width and length
+      - Mean/Average of the flower attributes - Sepal width and legth; Petal width and length
       - Standard diviation of the each attribute
       - Minumum and maximum value of the each attribute
   - Section 3 : Plot the scatter, bar and histogram charts/graphs using the matplot library